GSI-HPC/cvmfs-chef-cookbook/README.md

 The "cernvm-fs" cookbook deploys and configures [CernVM-FS][1] (CVMFS) infrastructure.

-_CernVM File System (CernVM-FS) is a network file system based on HTTP and optimized to deliver software in a fast, scalable, and reliable way.
-Files and file meta-data are cached and downloaded on demand.
-Thereby the CernVM-FS decouples the life cycle management of the application software releases from the operating system._
+_CernVM File System (CernVM-FS) is a read-only network file system based on HTTP and optimized to deliver software in a fast, scalable, and reliable way.
+Files and file meta-data are cached and downloaded on demand._

 **Requirements**